Th0rGarden/abracadabra-for-obsidian/README.md

 ## What is Abracadabra?

-Abracadabra is a **management console** that fundamentally redefines your relationship with the Obsidian plugin ecosystem.
+Abracadabra is a **management console** that fundamentally redefines your relationship with the Obsidian plugin ecosystem, elevating your ability to manage, comprehend, and command your tools.
+It also provides universal quality-of-life upgrades, like adding a [search bar to other plugins' settings pages](https://th0rgarden.github.io/abracadabra-for-obsidian/#bonus-features).

 ### 😵‍💫 The Problem
 The potential of many plugins is locked away behind fragmented interfaces.
 Documentation lives on GitHub, commands in the palette, hotkeys buried in settings.
 This forces constant context switching and leads to "feature blindness"—where you only use a fraction of a plugin's true power.

 ### 🪄 The Solution
 Abracadabra consolidates this disparate information into a single, coherent interface.
-It **summons a dynamic command deck for each plugin**—a powerful, unified workspace that can be used inline, as a floating window, or in a dedicated pane.
+It **summons a dynamic Control Center for each plugin**—a powerful, unified workspace that can be used inline, as a floating window, or in a dedicated pane.
 To fully grasp the power of this approach, explore the [**Core Concepts & Views**](https://th0rgarden.github.io/abracadabra-for-obsidian/#core-concepts) in our documentation.

 <br/>

 ## Three Views

-- <strong>Inline View:</strong> Integrates directly into any plugin's settings page.
+- <strong><a href="https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-new-settings-page">Inline View</a>:</strong> Integrates directly into any plugin's settings page.
-- <strong>Pop-out Window:</strong> A floating, draggable, and resizable window for parallel work.
+- <strong><a href="https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-standalone-views">Pop-out Window</a>:</strong> A floating, draggable, and resizable window for parallel work.
-- <strong>Dedicated View:</strong> A full-pane/tab view you can place anywhere in your workspace.
+- <strong><a href="https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-standalone-views">Dedicated View</a>:</strong> A full-pane/tab view you can place anywhere in your workspace.

 <br/>

-## Key Features: Your Modular Command Deck
+## Key Features: Your Modular Control Center

-Each component of the Command Deck is a powerful tool on its own.
+Each component of the Control Center is a powerful tool on its own.
 For a complete breakdown of every feature and setting, check out the full documentation.

 - **🃏 Info Card**: Your mission control.
 Features an advanced version manager, one-click changelogs, and an intelligent action bar with auto-detected Donate, Docs, and Wiki links, plus a configurable Dev menu. ([See Docs for Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-info-card))

 - **📖 Readme Viewer**: In-app documentation with intelligent fetching, enhanced rendering for media, full-text search, and font controls. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-readme-viewer))

 - **🎛️ Command Module**: Build a visual grid of buttons for any command in Obsidian.
 Customize names, icons (1000+), and colors.
-Includes one-click "Pre-populate" and "Clear" actions. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-command-module))
+The grid is now fully responsive, with text and icons that scale dynamically. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-command-module))

 - **⌨️ Commands & Hotkeys List**: A complete registry of a plugin's commands.
 Run them directly, jump to hotkey settings, and discover integrations by showing commands from other plugins. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-commands-list))

 - **📝 Plugin Notes**: A personal scratchpad for each plugin, saved as standard Markdown files in your vault.
-Features auto-saving and resizable height that can be remembered per-plugin. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-plugin-notes))
+Now features a **Markdown Preview Mode** with clickable internal links and font controls. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-plugin-notes))

 - **🖥️ Console Logger**: A live, in-app debugging tool.
 Captures and filters console messages by source plugin, with one-click copy for easy bug reporting. ([Details →](https://th0rgarden.github.io/abracadabra-for-obsidian/#ref-console-logger))